GLP-1 education

 GLP-1 is a medical category that many people hear about when exploring weight-loss medications.
 This page explains the idea in simple language.

 Treatment requires medical evaluation.
-ZentraHealth does not guarantee eligibility, prescription, medication access, or results.
+ZentraHealth does not guarantee suitability, prescriptions, medication access, or results.
 Prescriptions and treatment decisions are made by qualified medical professionals only.

 What does GLP-1 mean?